Programs/Upper Secondary/Combined Phys + Chem

 Every WA tracked & teacher-monitored

 Weekly Assignment results are logged against each student by topic, by half (Phys vs Chem), by week.
-Teachers review trajectories weekly — not at term-end — so a wobble in one half gets caught and scheduled back in before it drags the combined grade.
+Teachers review trajectories weekly — not at term-end — so a weak patch in one half is caught and revisited before it drags the combined grade.

 Where students lose marks